-The Mendoza College of Business offers an interdisciplinary minor in Innovation and Entrepreneurship to students enrolled in the College.
+The Mendoza College of Business, in partnership with the IDEA center, offers an interdisciplinary minor in Innovation and Entrepreneurship to undergraduate students from all colleges and schools.
 Through unique, immersive learning experiences, the minor helps students build the entrepreneurial confidence needed to identify emerging opportunities and lead the launch of new ventures.
-The minor provides students with a high-impact capstone experience in one of the following tracks: New Venture Startup, Entrepreneurial Finance, or Social Entrepreneurship.
-Students who combine a minor in Innovation and Entrepreneurship with one of the traditional business majors can find employment via starting a new venture or in corporate areas of research and development, new product development, strategic planning and venture capital investing.
+The minor provides students with a high-impact capstone experience in areas such as new venture startup, entrepreneurial finance, or social entrepreneurship.
+Students who combine a minor in Innovation and Entrepreneurship with one of the traditional majors can find employment via starting a new venture or in corporate areas of research and development, new product development, strategic planning and venture capital investing.